Grotesque (The X-Files): Reviews

 "Grotesque" received mostly positive reviews from critics.
 Reviewer Emily VanDerWerff of The A.V.
 Club gave the episode an A− and noted that while the episode is "ponderous and pretentious", this aspect of the entry turns it into "a benefit".
 VanDerWerff wrote, "here's the thing: 'Grotesque' is absolutely [...] self-serious, just as much as I feared it would be.
 It also, unquestionably, works.
 The reason it works is very simple: It's pretty scary".
 Critical Myth's John Keegan gave the episode a largely positive review, awarding it an 8 out of 10.
 He noted, "Overall, this is a solid effort by Howard Gordon.
 It’s good to see some of the methods that earned Mulder his nickname, and the underlying dynamic between Mulder and Scully is very well played.
 The central premise is vague enough to fall within the confines of the unusual, if not necessarily paranormal, and the supporting cinematography and score rise to the occasion."
 Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five and praised the themes of the episode, writing that, "Because 'Grotesque' certainly surprises, and shocks, and even appals —this is the closest The X-Files ever gets to staring into the face of insanity."
 Furthermore, Shearman praised Duchovny's acting, calling it "his best performance yet seen in the series".
 Paula Vitaris from Cinefantastique gave the episode a positive review and awarded it three-and-a-half stars out of four.
 She referred to the episode as "one of [the show's] darkest ever" and called it "a triumph for director Manners, cinematographer Bartley, and The X-Files art department."
 Vitaris, however, was critical of the episode's closing monologue, noting that "[Mulder] spells out what the camera is saying a hundred times more effectively with its finale shot of a pairing of a gargoyle."
 Jonathan Dunn, writing for What Culture, described "Grotesque" as a "deep, dark, twisted psychological moment for The X-Files that I absolutely love" and included it in the "5 Episodes [of The X-Files] That Could Be Made Into Movies" list.

 Not all reviews were positive.
 Author Phil Farrand was critical of the episode, rating it his fourth least favorite episode of the first four seasons in his book The Nitpickers Guide to the X-Files.
 Entertainment Weekly gave "Grotesque" a D, labeling it as "ponderous, oblique, and featuring one of Mulder's always annoying, easy-way-out soliloquy summations".

 Awards

-"Grotesque" earned an Emmy Award by the Academy of Television Arts & Sciences for Outstanding Cinematography - Series.
+"Grotesque" earned an Emmy Award from the Academy of Television Arts & Sciences for Outstanding Cinematography - Series.